10935336/ArticleScraperBot/README.md

 # English

+Due to legal risks, the crawling module has been removed.
 Only the main program is provided.
 The function of the main program is only to aggregate the information returned by each module.
 It does not include any crawling function.
 Please implement the specific crawling module yourself.

 This program is an open source program, and users assume the risks of using it.
 The author is not responsible for any legal disputes or losses caused by using this program.